sparkfun/SuperHeadphones/docs/microphone_selection.md

             </td>
             <td style="text-align: center; border: solid 1px #cccccc;">-63dB
             </td>
             <td style="text-align: center; border: solid 1px #cccccc;">With such a high AOP, this mic could definitely handle the loud drums without clipping.
 This was a huge win, and actually, I used these mics for quite a while.
 But then I started to notice that during quite times, there was a significant "hiss" in the audio signal.
-This is because it is, in terms of audio microphones, not very sensative (-63dB).
-In order to hear the signal at a decent level, I had to add 60-70 dB of gain in the WM8960, which also can add some hiss to the signal.
+This is because it is, in terms of audio microphones, not very sensitive (-63dB).
+In order to hear the signal at a decent level, I had to add 60dB to 70dB of gain in the WM8960, which also can add some hiss to the signal.

             </td>
         </tr>